CamStreamer/CamStreamerLib/README.md

 ```

 #### showCairoImage(cairoImage, posX, posY)
-Show image in the camera stream.
+Show image in video stream from the camera.
 Position is in coordinates -1.0, -1.0 (upper left) / 1.0, 1.0 (bootom right).
 ##### example
 ```javascript
 showCairoImage('surface0', -1.0, -1.0)
 ```

 #### showCairoImageAbsolute(cairoImage, posX, posY, width, height)
-Show image in the camera stream.
-Position is absolute in pixels, stream resolution is required.
+Show image in video stream from the camera.
+Position is absolute in pixels, stream resolution is required, because it can be called once there is no video stream running yet.
 ##### example
 ```javascript
 showCairoImage('surface0', 100, 100, 1920, 1080)